Rehabilitation Training

 Part 1

-This course is designed to prepare future rehabilitators or volunteers for beginning rehabilitation of wild mammals.
-Included in the course are; NYS DEC licensing applications, testing and legal issues.
-Safety in handling, capture techniques, and transporting.
-Care of orphaned mammals, diseases of mammals, and more.
-Dealing with the public and information on special licensing for rabies vector species (RVS) will also be covered.
+This session is focused on beginning rehabilitation of wild mammals.
+Included willl be; NYS DEC licensing applications, testing, legal issues, safety in handling, capture techniques, and transporting, as well as dealing with the public.
+Mammal anatomy, care of orphaned mammals, common diseases and injuries in mammals, treatment, caging and release.
+Information on special licensing for rabies vector species (RVS) and deer will also be introduced.

 Part 2

-Part 2 specifically focuses on the rehabilitation of birds.
-Included in this session are; applying for USF&W permits, legal issues, species identification, handling and safety, bird anatomy and physiology.
-Care of orphaned birds, bandaging, treatment techniques, housing, caging, pre-release conditioning and diseases.
+This session specifically focuses on the rehabilitation of birds.
+Included in this session are; applying for USF&W permits, and legal issues, species identification, handling and safety of specific species, bird anatomy and physiology.
+Care of orphaned birds, bandaging, treatment techniques, diseases, housing, caging, pre-release conditioning and release.
 There will be live birds brought in for you to meet part of our staff.

-AWARE - Association for Wild Animal Rehabilitation and Education Inc. was founded on the idea of helping those in need.
+AWARE was founded on the idea of helping those in need.
 Ever since our organization was established, we have endeavored to provide help where the need is greatest.

 Our team is made up entirely of volunteers.
 We advocate for those who need our help.
 Even a little help goes a long way.
 That is why we are especially happy to find new volunteers who share our commitment to doing good in the world.
 Do you want to support us by helping with our work?
 Then do not hesitate to contact us.
 A helping hand is always greatly appreciated!